syncfusion-content/ej2-navigations-docs/ej2-javascript/ribbon/js/items.md

 #### SortOrder

-You can make use of [sortOrder](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonComboBoxSettingsModel/#sortorder) property which specifies the order in which the data source needs to be sorted.
+The [sortOrder](https://ej2.syncfusion.com/javascript/documentation/api/ribbon/ribbonComboBoxSettingsModel/#sortorder) property is used to select the order in which the DataSource should be sorted.

 `None` - The data source is not sorted.
 `Ascending` - The data source is sorted in ascending order.